Purple Rose Theatre Company: Apprenticeship program

 The Purple Rose formerly offered a year-long apprenticeship program for young artists entering a career in theatre.
 Apprentices were paid a modest stipend, gaining experience in lighting, sound, stage management, design, set construction, and administrative/box office work.
 The seven apprentices also maintained and cleaned the theatre's facilities.
-The program was inspired by Daniels' experience as an apprentice with the Circle Repertory Company in New York City.
+The program was inspired by Daniels's experience as an apprentice with the Circle Repertory Company in New York City.

 The Purple Rose discontinued the apprentice program in 2021, following longstanding claims of toxic and abusive treatment of apprentices by staff, including artistic director Guy Sanville.
 The claims resulted in an investigation by the Actors' Equity Association, the union representing Purple Rose staff, which dismissed all but one of the complaints due to the length of time that had elapsed when the complaints were brought.
 The Purple Rose reached a confidential settlement with a group of former apprentices in late 2020 regarding wage and hour violations, and committed to hire an independent human resources firm.
 Sanville resigned his Actors' Equity Association membership and his position as artistic director in late 2021.